atomvm/atomvm_rebar3_plugin/README.md

     -r, --reset  Path to serial device to reset before flashing (Defaults
                 Linux: /dev/ttyACM0, MacOS: /dev/cu.usbmodem14*)

-The `pico_flash` task depends on the `uf2create` task which in turn depends on `packbeam`, so in most cases it is not necessary to execute either of those tasks if the default settings are used, as any changes to modules in the project will get rebuilt before being flashed to the device.
+The `pico_flash` task depends on the `uf2create` task which in turn depends on the `packbeam` task, so in most cases it is not necessary to execute either of those tasks if the default settings are used, as any changes to modules in the project will get rebuilt before being flashed to the device.

     shell$ rebar3 atomvm pico_flash
     ===> Fetching atomvm_rebar3_plugin v0.7.3